Carl Gustaf Emil Mannerheim: Childhood

-Gustaf Mannerheim was born in the Louhisaari Manor of the Askainen parish (currently Masku) on 4 June 1867.
+Gustaf Mannerheim was born in Louhisaari Manor, in Askainen parish (currently Masku), on 4 June 1867.
 After Mannerheim's heavily indebted father left the family in 1880 for his mistress, a daughter of Baron and General Johan Mauritz Nordenstam, the young Mannerheim's mother and her seven children went to live with her aunt Louise; but Mannerheim's mother died the following year.
 Mannerheim's maternal uncle, Albert von Julin (1846–1906), then became his legal guardian and financier of his later schooling.
 The third child of the family, Mannerheim inherited the title of Baron.

 Mannerheim is said to have enjoyed playing military games and "leading the troops".
 He was first taught by a female Swiss home teacher, and at the age of seven he started going to school in Helsinki, where he lived with his father.
 From 1874 to 1879 he and his brother Carl attended the Böök private lyceum, where he was expelled for a year in autumn 1879 for throwing stones at the windows.